Core and Visiting Faculty

-Marlin Barton (Fiction) is the author of several award-winning books, including The Dry Well, recipient of the Dictionary of Literary Biography Yearbook Award for a best first volume of short stories.
-He recently received the first Truman Capote Prize for short fiction by an Alabama writer.
-He is also author of the story collections Dancing by the River and Pasture Art and the novels A Broken Thing and The Cross Garden.
-His newest forthcoming novel is Children of Dust.
-His work has appeared in Shenandoah, The Southern Review, VQR, Prize Stories: The O. Henry Awards, and Best American Short Stories.
-Barton’s work has received a number of awards, including the Andrew Lytle Prize from Sewanee Review and two Individual Artist Fellowships from the Alabama State Council on the Arts.
-He has taught at Clemson University, Auburn University at Montgomery, Huntingdon College, and Wichita State University.
-Barton currently lives in Montgomery, Alabama where he is assistant director of the Writing Our Stories project for juvenile offenders.
+Marlin Barton (Fiction) Barton is the recipient of a number of prizes for his short stories, including the Andrew Lytle Award from The Sewanee Review and the first Truman Capote Prize for short fiction by an Alabama writer.
+He is the author of the story collections The Dry Well, Dancing by the River and Pasture Art and the novels A Broken Thing and The Cross Garden.
+His newest novel, Children of Dust, is scheduled for publication in September of 2021.
+Individual work has appeared in Shenandoah, The Southern Review, VQR, Prize Stories: The O. Henry Awards, and Best American Short Stories, and recently in Alabama Noir.
+Barton has received two Individual Artist Fellowships from the Alabama State Council on the Arts.
+He earned his MFA from Wichita State University and currently lives in Montgomery, Alabama where he is assistant director of the Writing Our Stories project for juvenile offenders.

 Suzanne Cleary (Poetry) is happy to say that Crude Angel (BkMk Press 2018) was recognized as a finalist for the Paterson Poetry Prize and the Kessler Award.
 Her third book, Beauty Mark, won the John Ciardi Prize for Poetry (BkMk Press 2013).
 Her other awards include a Pushcart Prize, the Cecil Hemley Memorial Award of the Poetry Society of America, and fellowships from the MacDowell Colony and Yaddo.
 Her poems appear in anthologies including Best American Poetry and in journals including Georgia Review, Southern Review, New Ohio Review, and Poetry London.
 She is currently working on her fifth book, a new-and-selected volume.